François Valentin: Political career

 Very early on, Valetin had an interest in politics.
 He was then a "national" Republican, hostile to the parliamentary regime, which he described as a "revolting regime" in a 1930 letter to Marshal Lyautey, being from the networks of the Jeunesses patriotes, of which he was a member since 1934, and of the Republican Federation, his name is noted in several political meetings of these groupings.
-He was general secretary of the Nancy daily L'Éclair de l'Est (The regional press), controlled by Louis Marin, from November 1934 to 1936.
+He was general secretary of the Nancy daily L'Éclair de l'Est, controlled by Louis Marin, from November 1934 to 1936.

 During the 1936 French legislative election, he was elected in the second round deputy for Meurthe-et-Moselle with the help of activists from the Republican Federation and its allies.
 He was up against politician René Goepfert, the outgoing deputy Émile Seitz, Pierre-Henri Teitgen of the Popular Democratic Party, René Galas and Louis Marin of the National and Social Republican Union Committee of Nancy.
 He allied with Louis Marin and visited François de Wendel.
 He was then the youngest deputy in France, at 26 years old.
 He joined the Republican Federation group.
 In an appeal to voters during the election campaign, he established two blocks facing each other and boiled down the election to a few choices: for or against the fatherland, for social union or for the class struggle, for the safeguard of freedom or for dictatorship.
 One of his leaflets asked voters “to spare France the convulsions of civil war desired by the soviets”.